ska-telescope/sim-low-imaging/performance/script2/README.md

 run1:
-    Using serial predict and invert
+    Using distributed predict and invert
 run2:
     Same as run1 but with pyfftw in place